orbitalchicken/Roadmap/README.md

             xapps support in MIME defaults

         Regressions:
-            GTK/Cinnamon: window is mapped to top-left and then moves in position when minimizing and then restauring from the panel window list
             GTK/Nemo: text entry out of place when renaming a file
             GTK: Overlay scrollbars hide content (for instance the last line of text in a text editor when wrapping is disabled)
             GTK: Pathbar buttons (visible in nemo)
-            GTK3 (also happens with 3.10) mintupdate: black line at the bottom of the window, toolbar separators not visible

         Mint apps:
             gtk3: